-The Connect America Fund (CAF) – also known as the universal service High-Cost program – is the FCC's program to expand access to voice and broadband services for areas where they are unavailable.
-Through one component of the program, called CAF Phase II, the FCC provides funding to local telephone companies to subsidize the cost of building new network infrastructure or performing network upgrades to provide voice and broadband service in areas where it is lacking.
+The Connect America Fund – also known as the Universal Service High-Cost program – is the FCC's program to expand access to voice and broadband services for areas where they are unavailable.
+Through CAF Phase II, the FCC provides funding to local telephone companies to subsidize the cost of building new network infrastructure or performing network upgrades to provide voice and broadband service in areas where it is lacking.

 CAF is a multi-year program, comparable to extending electricity and phone service to rural America early in the twentieth century, and building the interstate highway system in the 1950s and '60s.
 To ensure CAF support is used efficiently, the FCC has focused on areas that are clearly unserved or underserved by unsubsidized service providers.

-How can I find out if broadband might be offered in my area through the Connect America Fund?
+Will broadband be offered in my area through CAF?